Back to Home Page

 Problem: Dividing by zero is impossible.

-Solution: Use absolute terms instead of percentages.
+Solution: Use absolute terms instead of %.

-• Example: If your savings go from $0 to $500, say "increased by $500" instead of trying to calculate a percentage.
+• Example: If your savings go from $0 to $500, say "increased by $500" instead of trying to calculate a %.

 • In scientific studies, this might indicate "infinite growth" or "undefined," requiring context-dependent interpretation.

-Q6: How Do I Calculate Percentage Decrease?
+Q6: How Do I Calculate % Decrease?

-The process is identical to increase, just with a smaller new value:((New Value - Original Value) ÷ Original Value) × 100Example: A laptop’s price drops from $1,200 to $900:((900 - 1,200) ÷ 1,200) × 100 = -25% → 25% decreaseNote: Ignore the negative sign when reporting the decrease percentage (just state "25% decrease").
+The process is identical to increase, just with a smaller new value:((New Value - Original Value) ÷ Original Value) × 100Example: A laptop’s price drops from $1,200 to $900:((900 - 1,200) ÷ 1,200) × 100 = -25% → 25% decreaseNote: Ignore the negative sign when reporting the decrease % (just state "25% decrease").

 Conclusion

 Percentages are more than math—they’re the lens through which we understand change.
-From your morning coffee’s price hike to global economic trends, percentages empower you to make informed decisions.
+From your morning coffee’s price hike to global economic trends, they empower you to make informed decisions.
 By mastering the formulas, tools, and nuances explored here, you’ll transform raw data into actionable insights.
 Whether you’re balancing a budget, analyzing a report, or negotiating a deal, this guide ensures you’re always ahead of the curve.